 Messier 89 (M89, NGC 4552)

 Messier 89 is another elliptical galaxy in Virgo.
 Messier discovered it in March 1781.
 The galaxy belongs to the Virgo Cluster.
 It has a visual magnitude of 10.73 and is approximately 50 million light years distant.
 There are about 2000 globular clusters within 25’ of the galaxy.
 For comparison, the Milky Way only has 150-200.

-Messier 89 is suspected to once have been a radio galaxy or active quasar.
-It has a surrounding disk of gas and dust that extends about 150,000 light years from the galaxy and jets of hot particles extending some 100,000 light years outward.
+M89 is suspected to once have been a radio galaxy or active quasar.
+It has a surrounding disk of gas and dust that extends about 150,000 light years from the galaxy and jets of hot particles extending about 100,000 light years outward.

 Messier 90 (M90, NGC 4569)

 Messier 90 is a spiral galaxy with a visual magnitude of 10.26, approximately 58.7 million light years distant.
 Messier discovered it in 1781.
 It is a member of the Virgo Cluster.
 It is located about a degree and a half from the M87 subgroup.

 The galaxy’s spiral arms are pretty featureless and star forming regions appear truncated as a result of interaction with the intracluster medium in the Virgo Cluster.
 For this reason, M90 has been classified as an anemic galaxy, a spiral characterized by a low contrast between the disk and the galaxy’s spiral arms.
 It serves as the prototype for the group.